en Year joined GFF

 Core RMNCAH-N Impact Indicators

 The 8 GFF core impact indicators reflect updates aligned with the in-country survey schedule which optimally occurs once every three to five years to determine population-based changes in important health and nutrition outcomes.
 These indicators are core to the GFF Logic Model, to reflect impact of aligned interventions over time.
 Collected by governments and development partners, these indicators are also used to monitor the Every Woman Every Child Initiative and the 2030 Sustainable Development Goals (SDGs) for RMNCAH-N. The country survey data includes Demographic Health Surveys (DHS) and Multiple Indicator Cluster Surveys (MICS), which are funded by domestic resources as well as by the World Health Organization (WHO), UNICEF, USAID and other multi- and bilateral organizations.
-The Covid-19 pandemic forced several countries to cancel or re-schedule plans for survey data collection these past two years.
+The Covid-19 pandemic forced several countries to cancel or re-schedule plans for survey data collection in early 2020 to early 2022.

 CORE RMNCAH-N IMPACT INDICATORS